alhusseingamal/OS-Scheduler/README.md

 #### memory.log
 The memory.log file keeps a detailed log of memory allocation and deallocation events.
 Information includes allocated bytes for each process, timestamps for allocation and deallocation, and the corresponding process ID.
+Zero Memory processes have no footprint on the memory log.

 ## Data Structures Used
 A Priority Queue is used to implement all the algorithms.